 PREPARE YOUR HOME

 - Protect areas where wind can enter.
 Windows and doors should be secured with storm shutters.
 Another option is to board up windows with 5/8-inch plywood.
-Tape does NOT prevent windows from breaking.
+Important: Tape does NOT prevent windows from breaking.

 - Protect electronics with surge protectors and waterproof coverings.